Richard Walker (philosopher)

-Richard Walker (1679–1764) was a professor of moral philosophy at the University of Cambridge, noted as a supporter of Richard Bentley in his long legal battle with the fellowship of Trinity College.
+Richard Walker (1679 – 15 December 1764) was a professor of moral philosophy at the University of Cambridge, noted as a supporter of Richard Bentley in his long legal battle with the fellowship of Trinity College.
+He served as Vice Master of Trinity in 1734.
+He was keenly interested in gardening and involved in the establishment of the botanic garden at Cambridge.